g41797/mailbox/README.md

 ## Intrusive mailbox

-In order to be intrusive, Envelope should looks like
+In order to be intrusive, Envelope should look like

 ```zig
   pub const T = struct {